VPAC/superlinux/supercomputingwithlinux.md

 In addition to variable assignments, bash scripting allows for  loops (for/do, while/do, util/do) and conditionals (if/then/else/fi, case).
 For example, the first for/do one-line script (which, like all scripts, can be run directly from the bash shell), moves all files in the working directory to lower case; a second example copies all .oga files to .ogg - the format is identical and recommended, but some music players might not recognise it.

 The until/do loop conducts the same action, but with the count in reverse.
 The next until/do produces the same results as the first, but not the difference in the conditional test.
 The main difference between while/do and until/do is that the while/do loop repeats the code block while the conditional is true whilst the until/do loop repeats the block whilst the expression is false.
 In the first script, brace expansion is used to refer to file names, and the conversion from mp3 to ogg.
+The `./` before the glob `*` exists to prevent bad filenames causing problems.

-`for item in *.mp3 ; do ffmpeg -i "${item}" "${file/%mp3/ogg}" ; done`
+`for item in ./*.mp3 ; do ffmpeg -i "${item}" "${file/%mp3/ogg}" ; done`
-`for item in *.jpeg ; do convert "$item" "${item%.*}.png" ; done`
+`for item in ./*.jpeg ; do convert "$item" "${item%.*}.png" ; done`

-Note the use of command substitution by using $(command); sometimes you will find the use of backticks instead (e.g., `for item in * ; do mv $item \`echo $file | tr "A-Z" "a-z"\` ; done);` this is *not* recommended.
+Note the use of command substitution by using $(command); sometimes you will find the use of backticks instead (e.g., `for item in ./* ; do mv $item \`echo $file | tr "A-Z" "a-z"\` ; done);` this is *not* recommended.
 The use of backticks (a) not a POSIX standard, (b) can be difficult to read with deep escapes and (c) can be *very* dangerous if mistaken for strong quotes.

 Early in this book it was recommended that spaces should be avoided in filenames.
 Part of this is due to poorly designed scripts that make use of the `ls` command.
 In a nutshell, `ls` can't differentiate in a script what is a filename and what is a space.
 It is, of course, unnecessary.
 Worse still, if any of the directories have files the process will generate the files inside the directories as well.

 `touch "a file with lots of spaces in the name"`
-`for item in $(ls *); do echo ${item}; done`
+`for item in $(ls ./*); do echo ${item}; done`
 `for item in *; do echo ${item}; done`

 The following are examples of loops with conditional tests.
 Also note the use of bash's integer arithmetic, and especially the use of spacing and bracketing.
 There is actually an astounding number of ways of doing arithmetic in bash; the version used here is a good combination of legibility and speed.
 These count can, of course, be varied to indicate step sizes.